kroa38/Home-Assistant/README.md

 <img src="images/integrations.png" width=100%>

+# Shell_Command

-# Advance SSH & Web terminal
+Add-ons: Advance SSH & Web terminal

-In order to have allow execution of shell_command Create a directory inside /config
+In order to allow execution of shell_command
+Create a directory inside /config
 ```
 cd config
 mkdir .ssh
 ```
-copy inside the directory your ssh public key __ssh_host_rsa_key.pub_ located in the directory __data__
+Copy inside the directory your ssh public key.
-Add also the key also inside the add-ons configuration
+Then add also the key inside the add-ons configuration.

 # Link and notes